Bay Area Volunteer Lawyers Program

 Client and opposing party were never married and have a 2-year-old child together.
 Paternity has already been established through a Child Support Enforcement case.
 Father seeks 50/50 timesharing but client has concerns with this much timesharing due to stability of the child’s father.
 A timesharing action has been filed by father and he is represented.
 Client will need further assistance in the ongoing case.

-Our client seeks assistance in becoming guardian advocate for her developmentally disabled 28-year-old brother.
-Client’s brother suffers from Autism.
-He is non-verbal and functions on the level of a 4-year-old child.
-Their mother used to care for brother but she recently passed away and client has taken on this role since her passing.
+Our client seeks assistance in becoming guardian advocate for her developmentally disabled 24-year-old son.
+Client’s son suffers from Mental Retardation and possible Cerebral Palsy.
+He is unable to follow any instructions and functions on the level of a preschool child.
 Volunteer attorney needed to represent client in this proceeding.

 Case # 19-xxx3136 (Formal Administration)(No Place Like Home)(Experienced volunteer attorney needed)